istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 [monitor SNI and the service account](/docs/examples/advanced-gateways/egress_sni_monitoring_and_policies/) of the source pod, and define policies based on them.

-The following diagram shows Istio Security Architecture, augmented with L3 Firewalls (part of the [additional security mechanisms](/docs/examples/advanced-gateways/egress-gateway/#additional-security-considerations) provided outside of Istio by the cluster/cloud provider).
+The following diagram shows Istio's security architecture, augmented with L3 Firewalls (part of the [additional security mechanisms](/docs/examples/advanced-gateways/egress-gateway/#additional-security-considerations) provided outside of Istio by the cluster/cloud provider).
 The L3 Firewalls can have a trivial configuration that would allow incoming traffic into Istio ingress gateway pods only and